-An effective diffusion coefficient, k, is estimated below the annual maximum mixed layer of each grid point using an empirical relation between the penetration of transient inert tracers and the local water column stability (paper 2), the latter being obtained from the annual mean density distribution calculated from Levins [1962].
+An effective diffusion coefficient, k, is estimated below the annual maximum mixed layer of each grid point using an empirical relation between the penetration of transient inert tracers and the local water column stability (paper 2), the latter being obtained from the annual mean density distribution calculated from Levitus [1982].
 The resulting global distribution of k is shown in Figure 15a of paper 2.
-There is a low exchange rate $(k = 0.2 \text{ cm}^2 s^3)$ at low latitudes and high exchange rate in the North Atlantic and southern is constant in time and in the vertical direction.
+There is a low exchange rate ( $k \approx 0.2 \text{ cm}^{2}\text{s}^{-1}$ ) at low latitudes and a high exchange rate in the North Atlantic and southern oceans, where convective overturning occurs.
+Note that k is constant in time and in the vertical direction.